 Stage one: submission of proposals

 Throughout the year proponents can submit ideas how to mobilise more private finance for climate mitigation and adaptation projects.
 The form to do this can be found here.
-A proposal should meet the following criteria:
+To be eligible for MoMo funding a project proposal should meet the following preconditions:

 - The project is focused on the clean-tech, food, agro, or water sector.

-- Make sure that there is one or more parties willing to take the lead in preparing and presenting the project, and eventually implementing it.
+- There are one or more parties willing to take the lead in preparing and presenting the project, and eventually implementing it.

 - For the Dutch edition of the MoMo challenge, the project’s intervention is aimed at a developing country and contains the involvement of at least one Dutch organisation.

 - For the Indonesian edition of the MoMo challenge, the project needs to take place in Indonesia.

 The MoMo secretariat, consisting of experts from the Ministry of Foreign Affairs, IUCN NL and ECN, assesses the proposals and selects the best ideas for a discussion with financial experts that manage public or private funds in the Netherlands.
 See here the composition of this expert panel.
 All projects submitted will get feedback on the financial quality of the proposal and advice on how to to perfect it.
 The panel may also provide the necessary contacts and expertise that can help in the realisation of your idea.
 Submitted project proposals are evaluated based on the following main criteria:

 - The project holds the promise to mobilise substantial private investment in the next three years.